tigoe/NodeExamples/readme.md

 # Node Examples

 This is a collection of examples for node.js and express.js.
+Includes a short [intro to JavaScript patterns](IntroJavaScriptPatterns.md) in node.js.

 ## Running on Glitch.com